 CALA Homes (East), which has a major new-build development in the area, has made the generous contribution to Queensferry High School, to support Design and Technology pupils with their current projects.

 It marks the second year that the homebuilder has supported the High School, having last year made a similar donation of valuable timber to help pupils build bird and insect houses and hedgehog homes.

 Janet Thomas, Curricular Leader of Design and Technology at Queensferry High School, said: “We’re very grateful for this second generous timber donation from CALA, as project materials can be hard to come by.

 “Thanks to the house builder, the Design and Technology students are very excited to be able to continue with their winter projects, which including building bird feeders for wildlife that may struggle to find food, as well as making Wind Whirls to decorate their gardens.

-“It’s great to see a company like CALA really help the local community in the area where it builds and I’d like to thank them on behalf of the school for their kindness and goodwill.”
+“It’s great to see a company like CALA really help the local community in the area where it builds and I’d like to thank them on behalf of the school for their continued kindness and goodwill.”

 Brian Johnson, Construction Director at CALA Homes, said: “Despite the mild autumn we are experiencing, winter will soon start to bite and it is important for the local wildlife to be protected throughout the colder months.